colev1/portfolio-site/README.md

 ## Description

-This is a one page portfolio application that displays some of my past projects and contact information.
+A one page portfolio application that displays some of my past projects and contact information.

 ## Tech Stack
 - React